seL4/l4v/proof/infoflow/timeprotection/timeprot-branches.md

     (Archived: `robs-cse/timeprot-use-f-kheap`)
   - Addition of `touch_object` TA accounting throughout ASpec by Rob.
     (Archived: `robs-cse/timeprot-touch-objs`)
+- Partial progress in ExecSpec and Refine of (1) "no-fail" proofs for new ASpec-level TA membership assertions on address access and (2) additions of new TA accounting to ExecSpec with which to prove correspondence with ASpec.
+  (Archived: `robs-cse/timeprot-haskell-refine`)

 Status: Merged up to `verification/master` commit `e1fd4229b`.